suyashb95/blog/content/posts/2016-01-09---making-a-wifi-rgb-strip.md

 }
 ```

-## The App
-You can skip this section if you're not interested in Android development.

-## Libraries
-- nv-websocket-client
-- Dagger 2
-- Moshi

 ### Possible features to add
 -   Alexa/Google assistant integration
 -   Dynamic patterns based on music being played
 -   Changing colors based on the dominant color on the screen
-    Not sure how to go about this, this'll require plugging into the TV to know the dominant color or having a sensor facing the screen at all times
+-   Not sure how to go about this, this'll require plugging into the TV to know the dominant color or having a sensor facing the screen at all times